Did Dick Cheney give orders to allow a plane, allegedly American Airlines Flight 77, to hit the Pentagon on the morning of Sept. 11?

 If Cheney is lying to get around the Rumsfeld problem, then he has another problem because his version actually contradicts what the 9/11 Commission concluded.

-The 9/11 Commission had Cheney not reaching the PEOC until almost 10 a.m., 20 minutes after the Pentagon crash.
+The 9/11 Commission had Cheney not reaching the PEOC until almost 10 a.m., 20 minutes after the alleged Pentagon crash.
 He claimed to have been in the corridor from about 9:40 talking to the president on the phone.
-But Cheney said he learned about the Pentagon crash once he was in the PEOC.
-Are we to believe that he talked to the president for 20 minutes and didn’t find out about the Pentagon crash?
+But Cheney said he learned about the alleged Pentagon crash once he was in the PEOC.
+Are we to believe that he talked to the president for 20 minutes and didn’t find out about the supposed crash?

 And that’s exactly how the story goes according to the 9/11 Commission and an account by journalist Bob Woodward in The Washington Post in January 2002.

-Both Woodward and the Commission turn the whole thing around and make it an exchange between Cheney and a young man about Flight 93, which was heading for Washington when it crashed.
+Both Woodward and the Commission turn the whole thing around and make it an exchange between Cheney and a young man about Flight 93, which was heading for Washington when it allegedly crashed.
 In this account, it was Cheney who wanted the plane stopped and it was the young man who kept hesitating.

 As I said before, this isn’t believable.
 It contradicts Cheney’s statements to Russert that he was told of a plane headed for the White House shortly after 9:30.
 That could only have been Flight 77.